It Starts With You.

 Your drive to be an exemplary role model sometimes can lead you to feel guilty when you don’t immediately respond to a situation that challenges your values and beliefs.
 If a person’s safety has been compromised or a serious policy has been breached, act immediately.
 Otherwise, give yourself time to reflect upon the situation and consider presenting it as a case for collective learning later on.
 That way you are not singling out a particular colleague or student and you may use the opportunity to reach out to an even greater group of people.

 Most violence committed against women is by men.
 While the majority of men do not condone it, they often do not speak out or make their feelings publicly known.
 As a result, a culture of silence is created around gender inequality and men’s violence against women.
 Men need to speak up and reach out to their peers and younger boys to help create a society that values healthy equal relationships.
 Violence against women is a real concern for all of us.
+84% of men in Ontario feel that violence against women and girls is a concern to them and 97% agree that they can personally make a difference (White Ribbon, 2012).

 Address difficult situations of gender inequality by referring back to the values, principles, and ground rules you developed at the beginning of the school year.
 Invite students to provide input into the ground rules and identify consequences.
 Ensure that those rules establish clear principles and expectations to promote healthy equal relationships among students and colleagues.
 Review them on an ongoing basis to ensure they are fresh in everyone’s minds.